vmware-labs/reconciler-runtime/README.md

 The implementor is responsible for:
 - specifying the type, namespace and name of the aggregate resource
 - defining the desired state
-- indicating if two resources are semantically equal
 - merging the actual resource with the desired state (often as simple as copying the spec and labels)

 **Example:**

 Aggregate reconcilers resemble a simplified child reconciler with many of the same methods combined directly into a parent reconciler.
 The `Reconcile` method is used to collect reference data and the `DesiredResource` method defines the desired state.
 Unlike with a child reconciler, the desired resource may be a direct mutation of the argument.

 In the example, we are controlling and existing `ValidatingWebhookConfiguration` named `my-trigger` (defined by `Request`).
 Based on other state in the cluster, the Reconcile method delegates to `DeriveWebhookRules()` to stash the rules for the webhook.
 Those rules are retrieved in the `DesiredResource` method, augmenting the `ValidatingWebhookConfiguration`.
-The `SemanticEquals` detects when the desired webhook config has changed in a meaningful way from the actual resource and needs to be updated,  and `MergeBeforeUpdate` is responsible for merging the desired state into the actual resource, which is then updated on the api server.
+The `MergeBeforeUpdate` function is responsible for merging the desired state into the actual resource, when there is a significant change, the resource is updated on the api server.

 The resulting `ValidatingWebhookConfiguration` will have the current desired rules defined by this reconciler, combined with existing state like the location of the webhook server, and other policies.